deusfinance/synchronizer-sdk/README.md

 # Synchronizer SDK
-A React + Redux based library to build your own decentralized stock exchange on top of DEUS Finance.
+A React + Redux based library written in Typescript to build your own decentralized stock exchange on top of DEUS Finance.
 Uses the DEUS Synchronizer V2 AMM and all its peripheral services.

 ## Install
 `npm install @deusfinance/synchronizer-sdk`